-This extremely powerful file manager offers single and dual panes, single and dual trees, a customizable interface and toolbars, extensive scripting, FTP support, themes, and a host of other features in a product that's evolved over 27 years.
+This file manager offers single and dual panes, single and dual trees, a customizable interface and toolbars, extensive scripting, FTP support, themes, and a host of other features in a product that's evolved over 27 years.

 Ranked in these QuestionsQuestion Ranking

 Allows customizing toolbars and keyboard hotkeys.
 Has a full scripting interface that allows in-depth customization options.

 Pro Can be set to replace Windows Explorer

 Unique Explorer Replacement mode provides a full replacement for Windows Explorer.

 Pro Available for different architectures

 Available in both 32 and 64 bit versions.

 Allows batch renaming, viewing and editing file metadata.

 Pro Supports different archive formats